Caimee/Flee-on-sight/README.md

-# 🐑 Flee on Sight
+# 🐑 Flee On Sight
-Your animals are now introverts ！
+## Your animals are now introverts ！

+Wild sheep, cows, and pigs will now stay alert when a player approaches them, just like wild animals in real life and in other games.

 ## Increase the difficulty of approaching wild animals, and make the experience more naturalistic.

-> Sheep, cows, and pigs will now stay alert when a player approaches them.

-> They sprint away until the player is far enough, and even panic as a herd when one animal bolts.
+> Wild animals sprint away until the player is far enough, and even panic as a herd when one animal bolts.

 > They exhibit group behaviors, fleeing together as a pack when one gets startled.